 Individual consultations typically last about one and a half hours, and the fee is $800, payable at the time of the meeting.

 OPTION TWO: ONGOING GRADUATE COUNSELING

-The Ongoing Counseling Program is designed to give clients top priority of my time and attention, and unlimited access through personal or Skype appointments, e-mail and telephone calls.
+The Ongoing Counseling Program is designed to give clients top priority of my time and attention, and unlimited access through personal or video appointments, e-mail and telephone calls.
 I will continue to provide counseling and guidance throughout the graduate admissions and decision-making process.

 Typically, clients choose the ongoing process upon debriefing after our initial consultation and deciding that they need additional and comprehensive support through the admissions process, and that we are a good fit for their needs.
 Sometimes, clients will wait to decide until they have scheduled and completed a second consultation one or more months after the first meeting.
 In either case, discussions about goals, expectations, and the counseling process are more than welcome prior to making a commitment the ongoing program.

 Ongoing Counseling is a flat fee, full retainer program with a flexible process that adjusts to a student’s individual circumstances.
 Whether you live right down the road or on the other side of the globe, the counseling process can be extensive, supportive, meaningful, and personal.
 Over the course of one or two years, the process typically includes:

 · Reviewing the progress of the client’s educational planning while they completing college, or working while preparing for graduate admissions.

 · Helping students choose appropriate college courses while preparing for admissions, as appropriate.

 · Working with the client to help make wise decisions, while handling issues as they may arise.